rubocop/ruby-style-guide/README.md

 ## Regular Expressions

+> Some people, when confronted with a problem, think
+> "I know, I'll use regular expressions."
+Now they have two problems.<br/>
+> -- Jamie Zawinski

 * Don't use regular expressions if you just need plain text search in string:
   `string['text']`
 * For simple constructions you can use regexp directly through string index.